HHNS student in lab

 PhD Human Health and Nutritional Sciences

-Graduate programs in Human Health and Nutritional Sciences program focus on physical activity and diet as powerful lifestyle determinants of human health.
-The interaction between genetics and environmental factors ultimately determines the health of an individual.
-Lifestyle is a major component of our environment that can be modified to affect human health.
+The PhD in Human Health and Nutritional Sciences program focuses on physical activity and diet as powerful lifestyle determinants of human health.
+The interaction between genetics and environmental factors, including lifestyle, ultimately determines the health of an individual.

-Tap into the department’s research strengths in nutritional and nutraceutical sciences, general and exercise physiology, and biomechanics, with a focus on lifestyle, genetics and human health.
+Tap into the Department of Human Health Sciences' research strengths in nutritional and nutraceutical sciences, general and exercise physiology, and biomechanics and neurophysiology, with a focus on lifestyle, genetics and human health.
 Past doctoral theses have focused on aging, diabetes, obesity, cardiovascular disease, nutrition and exercise, biomechanics, metabolism, and neuroscience, among other topics.

-Graduates end up careers in academia, industry, or professional practice, such as health care.
+Graduates end up careers in academia, industry, or professional practice, including in health care.

 Degree Details